My Little Pony (2010 toyline)

-American toy company Hasbro launched the fourth incarnation of My Little Pony toyline and media franchise in 2010.
-This generation is not given any name by Hasbro, but some of later releases of toys are labeled with the subtitle "Friendship Is Magic" (originally given to the namesake 2010 television series).
-It is unofficially referred to as the "Fourth Generation", "Generation Four" or "G4" by collectors.
+American toy company Hasbro launched the fourth incarnation of its My Little Pony toyline and media franchise in 2010.
+This incarnation is unofficially known among collectors as the "Fourth Generation", "Generation Four", or "G4".
+Additionally, some later toy releases bear the subtitle "Friendship Is Magic" from the flagship television series.

-Outside toys, My Little Pony: Friendship Is Magic (an animated television series commissioned by Hasbro Studios) has served as a flagship media from 2010 until 2019; additionally, one animated feature film (My Little Pony: The Movie) and two television specials (Best Gift Ever and Rainbow Roadtrip) were produced during the period.
+Media in this incarnation includes the television series My Little Pony: Friendship Is Magic (2010–2019), the feature film My Little Pony: The Movie (2017), and the television specials Best Gift Ever (2018) and Rainbow Roadtrip (2019).
+Hasbro introduced caricatured redesigns of the toys in November 2019, and supported the revamp with the animated series Pony Life (2020–2021) and a stop-motion animated web series in January 2020.

-In late 2019, Hasbro have revamped the appearance of pony characters.
-The new toys with renewed, caricatured appearance were released in November 2019.
-It was followed by the animated series, My Little Pony: Pony Life, in 2020.
-Another stop-motion animated webseries, My Little Pony: Stop Motion Shorts, was released in January 2020.

-The toys and media produced during this incarnation take place in the fictional location named Equestria, a society inhabited by three kinds of ponies (earth ponies, unicorns and pegasi) and other species, with winged unicorns – named "alicorns" in later releases despite the word's origin – having royal status.
+The toys and media of the fourth incarnation are set in the fictional kingdom of Equestria, home to three kinds of ponies (earth ponies, unicorns and pegasi) and other species, with winged unicorns – named "alicorns" in later releases despite the word's origin – having royal status.

-With the success of the Friendship Is Magic television series, it also generated a dedicated fandom.
+With the success of the Friendship is Magic television series, it also generated a dedicated fandom.
 The line grossed over US$650 million in retail sales in 2013, and $1 billion annually in retail sales in 2014, and 2015.
-This particular era has an anthropomorphic spin-off, subtitled Equestria Girls.
+This era also has an anthropomorphic spin-off, subtitled Equestria Girls.